USS Saratoga (1780): Second cruise

-The Saratoga spent three days at Chester, where she replenished her stores and took on additional iron for ballast before heading back down the Delaware toward the open sea and another cruise.
-She cleared the Delaware Capes on 18 September and sailed northward along the New Jersey coast.
-A week later, off the Jersey highlands, she came upon the Elizabeth, which had been taken in Chesapeake Bay several weeks before by British privateer, Restoration.
-The Saratoga captured the 60-ton American brig, and Captain Young sent the brig to Philadelphia under a prize crew.
+Saratoga spent three days at Chester, where she replenished her stores and took on additional iron for ballast before heading back down the Delaware toward the open sea and another cruise.
+She cleared the Delaware Capes on September 18 and sailed northward along the New Jersey coast.
+A week later, off the Jersey highlands, she came upon the 60-ton American brig, Elizabeth, which had been taken in Chesapeake Bay several weeks before by the British privateer Restoration.
+Saratoga recaptured Elizabeth, and Young sent the brig to Philadelphia under a prize crew.

 Saratoga remained in the vicinity of the Jersey highlands without encountering any further ships.
 Toward the end of the month, she turned south.
-The Saratoga cruised parallel to the coast.
-Captain Young constantly exercised her crew at her guns and in her rigging to sharpen their fighting capability.
-The crew had an opportunity to prove their seamanship when on 10 October they safely brought their ship through a storm with but superficial damage.
-This same storm decimated the British squadron which Admiral Rodney had sent out of New York to patrol the American coast.
+Saratoga cruised parallel to the coast.
+Young constantly exercised her crew at her guns and in her rigging to sharpen their fighting capability.
+The crew had an opportunity to prove their seamanship when on October 10 they safely brought their ship through a storm with but superficial damage.
+This same storm damaged the British squadron which Admiral George Rodney had sent out of New York to patrol the American coast.

-Capture of the Charming Molly
+Capture of the Charming Molly and Two Brothers

 That night, she turned north again.
-At dawn the next day, she spotted two sails far off her port bow.
-The Saratoga was due east of Cape Henry when she began the chase.
-As she closed the distance between herself and her quarry, Captain Young ordered his helmsman to head for the open water between the enemy ships which proved to be the large, 22-gun letter of marquee ship, Charming Molly, and a small schooner, the Two Brothers.
-When the Saratoga was between the two English vessels, Captain Young ordered the Charming Molly to surrender, but she refused to do so.
-After the Saratoga had fired a broadside into the Charming Molly, a boarding party, led by Lt.
-Joshua Barney, leapt to the merchantman's deck and opened a fierce hand-to-hand fight which soon compelled the British captain to lower his colors.
+At dawn the next day, Saratoga spotted two sails far off her port bow.
+She was due east of Cape Henry when Saratoga began the chase.
+As she closed the distance between herself and her quarry, Young ordered his helmsman to head for the open water between the British ships which proved to be the large 22-gun privateer Charming Molly and the schooner Two Brothers.
+When Saratoga was between the two vessels, Young ordered Charming Molly to surrender, but she refused to do so.
+After Saratoga had fired a broadside into Charming Molly, a boarding party, led by Lieutenant Joshua Barney, leapt onto the merchantman's deck and initiated a fierce hand-to-hand fight which soon compelled the ship's captain to strike his colors.